TheFlyingPiano99/SuperSimpleNeoVimConfig/README.md

 # SuperSimpleNeoVimConfig
-Super simple NeoVim configuration file focused on basic code development in Python or C/C++.
+Super simple NeoVim configuration focused on basic text editing with syntax highlighting supporting a range of common languages.

+## List of the supported languages by default

+- c
+- cpp
+- python
+- lua
+- vim
+- vimdoc
+- javascript
+- html
+- css
+- markdown
+- json
+- xml
+- yaml
+- toml

 # Installation
 Clone the content of this repository to `~/.config/nvim/` (on Linux or MacOS) or to `~/AppData/Local/nvim/` (on Windows)!